Pardus-LiderAhenk/lider-ahenk-remote-access-plugin/README.md

 > **Prerequisite**: Make sure you have a running Karaf container on which Lider core components installed.
 See [this documentation](https://github.com/Pardus-Kurumsal/lider/wiki/02.-Building-&-Running) for how to run Lider on Karaf container.

-1. Type `feature:repo-add  mvn:${groupId}/lider-${rootArtifactId}-feature/${version}/xml/features` on Karaf shell.
+1. Type `feature:repo-add  mvn:tr.org.liderahenk/lider-remote-access-feature/1.0.0/xml/features` on Karaf shell.
 This will add plugin repository to the Karaf instance.
-2. Again on Karaf shell, run `feature:install lider-${rootArtifactId}` to install and run plugin bundles.
+2. Again on Karaf shell, run `feature:install lider-remote-access` to install and run plugin bundles.
 3. Use `log:tail` and `plugin:list` commands to ensure the plugin is installed and working properly.

 #### Lider Console